-1) The Future of Sci-Fi Tropes and Dystopic Hopes This piece occurred as a result of the fatigue I have regarding the typical Sci-fi movie, and all of the tropes and clichés they employ in their stories.
+1) The Future of Sci-Fi Tropes and Dystopic Hopes This piece occurred as a result of the fatigue I have with typical Sci-fi movie conventions. and all of the tropes and clichés they employ in their stories.
 There is some politics in this piece.
 I would call it politics-lite, but the politics-lite is only used in this piece to counter the politics-lite of the typical sci-fi movie.

 3) James Joyce: Incomparable or Incomprehensible?
 In my obsession with author James Joyce, I wanted to read, at least, Ulysses, if not Finnegans Wake.
 I found the attempt to do so exhausting, and I attempted to learn why by researching the claim that he was declared the greatest writer, and Ulysses his best work.

 James Joyce is widely regarded as one of the literary community’s greatest artist, but how did he achieve that vaunted place?
 Did he already achieve a literary masterpiece with the short story collection The Dubliners and/or the novel A Portrait of the Artist as a Young Man?
 Some would say he had, and that the works that followed were further explorations of the novel as an art form.
 Others would say that A Portrait was marginal, and Ulysses and Finnegans Wake were purposefully, and progressively confusing.
 The naysayers would say that Joyce didn’t have the talent of a Hemingway, or a Fitzgerald, so he decided to go outside the parameters of the traditional novel format to achieve something different.
 There’s nothing wrong with that, this reader replies to that specific argument, but when said author goes so far outside the parameters that no one knows what they’re talking about, a debate of historic proportions is created that leads this writer to question the motives of the author.